 - Sustain and expand these efforts by integrating patient engagement strategies into existing organizational structures and mechanisms.

-Participating sites will receive tailored one-on-one technical assistance and take part in group learning opportunities that enable peer-to-peer exchange, project implementation support, and discussions on challenges and best practices.
-CHCS will also distill lessons from the participating sites and publicly share emerging strategies to support other health care organizations seeking to engage patients and communities of color more intentionally.
+These sites will receive tailored one-on-one technical assistance and take part in group learning opportunities that enable peer-to-peer exchange, project implementation support, and discussions on challenges and best practices.
+CHCS will also distill lessons from the participating sites and publicly share emerging strategies to support other health care organizations seeking to engage patients and communities of color more meaningfully.